Kiran2821996/recipe-viewer/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+###
+Recipe Viewer with Favorites
+A Next.js application that allows users to browse recipes using TheMealDB API, save favorite recipes to MongoDB, and manage their favorites.
+Setup

+Clone the repository
+Install dependencies: npm install
+Create a MongoDB Atlas account and get your connection string Create a .env.local file and add your MongoDB URI:

+MONGODB_URI=your_mongodb_atlas_connection_string

+Run the development server: npm run dev

+Deployment

+Push the code to a GitHub repository
+Connect to Vercel and deploy
+Add MONGODB_URI as an environment variable in Vercel dashboard

+Features

+View recipes from TheMealDB API
+See recipe details with ingredients and instructions Save and remove favorite recipes
+Responsive design for mobile, tablet, and desktop MongoDB integration for favorites storage